Housing and Residential Life Policies 2024-2025

 In order to provide a safe and secure residential area, residents and their guests are expected to follow the University Guest Policy and Procedures.

-• A guest is defined as an individual who is not assigned to the host’s residential space and is visiting the host resident.
+- A guest is defined as an individual who is not assigned to the host’s residential space and is visiting the host resident.

-• A resident hosting a guest(s) must escort their guest(s) at all times.
+- A resident hosting a guest(s) must escort their guest(s) at all times.
 All guests must be 18 years or older, unless the resident hosting the guest receives prior written approval from their Community Director.
-Guest(s) are expected to abide by university policies and procedures.
+Guest(s) are expected to abide by University policies and procedures.
 The resident hosting a guest(s) is responsible for the actions of their guest(s).

-G1: Guests and Visitors Type 1: Visitation Limits
+G1: Visitation Limits

 If the residence hall front desk is open, a resident hosting a guest(s) must check in their guest(s) with the individual working at the front desk.
 When checking in at the front desk, the guest(s) will need to provide a valid picture ID (not including passports).
 At all other times, guests are expected to have a valid picture ID on their person.
 Guests may pick up their ID upon checking out with the front desk.
 If the front desk is closed when the guest(s) seeks to check out, they may obtain their ID from the Housing and Residential Life Office.